 In this section, we describe the key concepts required to understand this guide.

 \xhdr{Browser extensions} This guide focuses on modifying social media feeds using Browser extensions.
 Browser or web extensions are add-ons typically available via the browser-specific store, designed to enhance the browser's functionality.
 They support developers in customizing the browser's behavior and modifying websites' content.
-This capability is advantageous in developing custom social media feed interventions, enabling design control trials or A/B tests.
+This capability is advantageous for developing custom social media feed interventions, enabling design-control trials or A/B tests.
 From the perspective of the experimental participants, the only technical prerequisite is to install the extension and accept the permissions.
 With authorization, browser extensions can modify the pages of interest to achieve the desired intervention.
-These modifications to the web pages range from updating the content and its visual appearance to the website's behavior. \Secref{sec:implementation} provides an overview of implementation details.
+These modifications to the web pages range from updating the content and its visual appearance to the website's behavior, such as the response to user interactions.
+Section \ref{sec:implementation} provides an overview of implementation details.

 \xhdr{Platform Inventory} In this guide, we refer to the full database of candidate posts used by the feed algorithm as the participant's \textit{inventory}.
 This is a crucial concept because, depending on the platform of interest, the level of access to the candidate set can enable or limit some interventions.
-When the feed is organized chronologically, the algorithm can sort by time the posts of the relevant users (e.g., friends or followed users) and return the most recent ones.
-When the feed is algorithmically curated, the algorithm needs to evaluate a large set of posts by users inside and outside the focal user's first-degree social network.
+When the feed is organized chronologically, the algorithm can sort the posts of relevant users (e.g., friends or followed users) by time and return the most recent ones.
+When the feed is algorithmically curated, the algorithm must evaluate a large set of posts from users within and outside the focal user's first-degree social network.
 This process typically relies on multiple steps.
-For instance, Twitter/X's ``For you'' algorithm, as described in the open-sourced implementation~\cite{twitter_alg}, first selects content using a high-recall retrieval system that scans a large amount of data which is then scored and ranked by a more refined model.
+For instance, Twitter/X's ``For you'' algorithm, as described in the open-sourced implementation~\cite{twitter_alg}, first selects content using a high-recall retrieval system that scans a large amount of data, which is then scored and ranked by a more refined model.